RobRendell/gTove/README.md

 * Add menu option to scale a mini up or down.
 * Tap the Fog of War drag handle to bring up a menu (cover/uncover all, finish).
 * Dragging the Fog of War rect to edge of screen auto-pans the camera.
+* Support offline usage (changes are not saved, lost when the tab closes)

 ## Plans/TODO

 * Add intro spiel and link to Github page to pre-login screen.
+* When repositioning a map, shouldn't auto-unselect... need some way to exit mode.
+* Improve switching between online and offline - ideally, could log in, then work offline, then sync changes when you get online again, as long as you don't close the browser tab/window.
+* (Especially for touch interfaces) bump pushpin one pixel up/down/left/right.
+* Improve highlight shader - I'd prefer something that does a coloured outline.
 * Fog of War reveal/cover menu can appear off-screen if you drag to the bottom or right edge.
 * If you change the grid on an already-displayed map, it doesn't get refreshed.
 * Ensure map grid alignment pushpins remain on screen when they're not pinned.
 Also, would be nice if there was a way to adjust the grid distance between the two pushpins.
+* Should be able to "edit" a folder to rename it.
+* Somehow remember the name of other tabletops you've connected to, and show them in the Tabletops UI somehow?
+Easy enough to do if they have the VGT files on Drive, but for non-GMs it might have to be something browser-specific like local storage
 * Adjust image opacity when aligning/scaling grid, in case pushpins or grid don't contrast enough with map.
 * Loading the scenario while events are being dispatched can cause the loading client to crash.
 GM client needs to record actions since start of last save (do Drive files have a version # in their metadata?) and catch up new